 Does your folder structure suit your business?

-Create file organisation standard for your business and educate your staff about it staff – this will help you manage the data volumes in the long run, plus will help with productivity and reduce errors.
+Create file organisation standard for your business and educate your staff about it – this will help you manage the data volumes in the long run, plus will help with productivity and reduce errors.

 Backup your servers not just your data